 Phone: (801) 576-6593

-Once you have contacted Chief Eining and Prosecutor Aina, fill out the three fields above and click the orange banner to report taking action!
+Once you have contacted Chief Eining and Prosecutor Aina, fill out the three fields below and click the orange banner to report taking action!